 Before making your purchase, there are three main questions you will want to ask yourself:

 Different types of dough and batter will have different consistencies, and as a result, not every mixer is right for every job - kneading a batch of thick, stiff dough is going to require more power than mixing meringue or icing, for example.
 A commercial bread mixer and pizza dough mixer will be different than a mixer meant for whipping delicate egg whites.

 Finding the absorption ratio (lbs. of water divided by lbs. of flour) for some of your most commonly used dough is a good way to figure out what types of mixers might best suit your needs; the lower the absorption rate, the more difficult the dough will be to mix and in turn, the more powerful your unit should probably be.

-2.)
-What type of usage do you expect from your mixer?
 All mixers are designed to handle the rigors of commercial use, but some are better equipped for certain types of mixing than others; be sure to check the manufacturer's literature on the product pages for more information.

-Also be mindful of the fact that the bowl can't be filled to the brim, and different ingredient factors will affect how big each batch can be:
+Also, be mindful of the fact that the bowl can't be filled to the brim and different ingredient factors will affect how big each batch can be:

 Our mixer capacities chart (below) is a great way to determine what size of mixer is best for you.

 PLEASE NOTE: This chart is not a definitive guide for every mixer; the values represent a typical capacity for the products that we carry and are meant to help you determine the best commercial mixer for your needs.
 Please refer to the manufacturer literature (located under "Specsheet" on our product pages) for more detailed information about what each specific model can handle.

 N/A = Certain mixers in this size category may not be suitable for this type of mixing.
 Consult the manufacturer's literature for more information.